19.3 C

 When reporters asked if he spent Valentine’s Day with his wife or bought flowers, the president laughed nervously and quickly brushed off the question.

-The documentary, which follows the First Lady during the 20 days before Trump’s inauguration on January 20, 2025, has grossed about $16.7 million at the box office.
-Amazon MGM Studios spent $40 million to acquire and produce the film and another $35 million on marketing — a combined $75 million outlay that the theatrical run is unlikely to recoup, according to Variety.
+The documentary, which follows the first lady during the 20 days before Trump’s inauguration on January 20, 2025, has grossed about $16.7 million at the box office.
+Amazon MGM Studios spent $40 million to acquire and produce the film and another $35 million on marketing, a combined $75 million outlay that the theatrical run is unlikely to recoup.

-The film plunged 67 percent in its second weekend and continued to decline in the weeks after, according to industry data.
+The film plunged 67 percent in its second weekend and continued to decline in the weeks after.
 Kevin Wilson, Amazon MGM Studios’ distribution chief, has said the studio expects to make up losses through Amazon Prime Video streaming, where they believe most viewers will ultimately watch it.

 Observers said Trump looked disengaged beside his wife at the premiere, with clips emphasizing the distance and stiff body language during the event.